giros-dit/yang-to-ngsi-ld/testbeds/netconf/docker/xml-parser-with-ngsi-ld-instantiator/ngsi-ld-models/docs/AdminStatus.md

 # AdminStatus

 The desired state of the interface.
 This leaf has the same read semantics as ifAdminStatus.
-YANG module: ietf-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifAdminStatus  YANG module: ietf-interfaces.yang

 ## Properties